Introduction

 The Division of Germany

-- In 1961, the Berlin Wall was erected by East Germany to prevent mass migration of East Germans to the West.
+The Berlin Wall was built in 1961 by East Germany to stop the flight of East Germans to the West.

 Impact on Germany